IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLQuery defineVariable(String name, String typeDefinition)` - Defines a new variable for the query with the name provided as the first parameter (name is specified without a dollar `$` sign).
 The second parameter contains type definition of the variable as a string.

+`GraphQLQuery defineVariable(GraphQLVariable variable)` - Defines a new variable for the query.

 ---

 ## GraphQLMutation